 Lincoln University practices a decentralized website updating model where units are responsible for updating the information within their own pages.
 The web content manager in the Office of Communications & Public Relations works with units to ensure they have an employee trained to make updates and assists with complex updates or webpage reorganization.

 University units are responsible for monitoring their own website pages and ensuring that they have an employee trained and assigned to make updates as needed.
-When that employee is unavailable or needs assistance, the website updates may be submitted to web content manager via email@example.com to be updated.
+When that employee is unavailable or needs assistance, the website updates may be submitted to the web content manager via email@example.com to be updated.
 Please allow at least two business days for the web content manager to make updates due to the high volume of requests.

 The directory contains the following information for individuals: